JamesBullin/SauceDemoTestSuite/README.md

 ## Retrospective

+* Creating frameworks to test websites is a lot of fun.
+I imagine it will be easier when collaborating with a business analyst and the web developer.
 * Sometimes it was necessary to use CSS selectors to find the web elements instead of IDs, because they were not provided.
 This proved troublesome due to copy-paste errors.
 Selenium was helpful to find the correct CSS tag, but errors still occurred.
 In future, perhaps it may be better to use a framework for CSS language support, similar to how Entity Framework provides SQL language support.